itsfuad/1337x-Magnet-link-scrapper/readme.md

 ## Prerequisites

-- Node.js installed on your machine
+- Python installed on your machine
-- npm (Node Package Manager) installed on your machine
+- pip installed on your machine

 ## Installation